 When Annette came into the clinic for her annual checkup this year, she again declined a colonoscopy.
 But when her doctor made a follow-up suggestion for a FIT test, which is short for fecal immunochemical test, she agreed to try it.

-Annette took home the FIT kit, followed the instructions and mailed it to the clinic lab two days later.
+Annette took home the FIT kit, followed the instructions and mailed it to the lab two days later.
 The next week she received her results, which showed some blood in her stool.
 With that information, Annette agreed to schedule a colonoscopy.

-Annette’s follow-up screening
+Annette’s follow-up colon cancer screening

 During the colonoscopy, Annette’s doctor found and removed a polyp.
 This growth had been the source of her bleeding.
 Thankfully, testing showed the polyp was not cancerous – but polyps can become cancerous over time.